 As a kid, I was often the only black girl in my classrooms.
 Growing up as an “outsider within” my mostly white schools shaped my critical interest in how race, class, and gender stratify social life.
 I gained the tools to understand my experiences as an undergraduate at Spelman College, where I became politicized as a Black feminist.
+After graduating from Spelman summa cum laude, I began my doctoral program in Sociology at the University of Southern California as a Provost Fellow.

-I am a currently a PhD candidate in the Department of Sociology at the University of Southern California.
 Broadly, my research projects theorize bodies as mediums of culture, or the physical and symbolic form through which race, class, and gender hierarchies, social control, and social etiquette are played out.
 My past work on the sociology of sport and my current project on Black beauty politics center the body to examine the complexity, multiplicity, and particularity of Black practices from an intersectional feminist perspective.

 My dissertation, “Each New Curl Howling a War Cry: Black Women and Embodied Racial Formation” examines how women of African descent use consumer-based strategies to negotiate a politicized trend of wearing un- straightened kinky and curly hair with disparate expectations of state institutions, employers, family members, and romantic partners.
 This work has allowed me to conduct funded ethnography in Los Angeles, Atlanta, New York, Paris, Amsterdam, Valencia, Madrid, Johannesburg and Cape Town.
 An early manuscript of my dissertation won the Kerckhoff Prize for Best Graduate Paper in Gender Studies at USC.
 You can check out my CV and some of my writing for popular media outlets on this site.
 The book manuscript for this project is in progress.